 Beyond the logo the Council has limited formal branding in place.
-What is in place has been developed largely through organic processes.
+What there is has most likely been developed largely through organic processes.
 For instance, there is some consistency of colour on the website which is taken from the logo.
 There is also some consistency in relation to typography where the same font is used.

 There has been some attempt at creating consistent messaging.
 For instance, the Strategic Plan speaks to this.
-However, there appears to be an appreciation of the fact that a more strategic, consistent and clear approach is required.
+However, there appears to be an appreciation of the fact that a more strategic, consistent, and clear approach is required.